 Customer-Driven Marketing VS Product-Driven Marketing.
 Where Do You Stand?

-Product-Driven and Customer-Driven.
+Product and Campaign-Driven or Customer-Driven.

 Let’s Get Along – Combining the Strategies